FusionCache/docs/docs/design.md

 - Polling: the queue is constantly checked for queries
 - Waiting: waits in a condition variable until it is notified a query has arrived, which requires a mutex for the condition variable

-Fusion's approach is in preference to frequently entering the condition variable when it's expecting queries imminently.
+This approach avoids locking/unlocking the mutex when it is expecting queries imminently.

 <br/>

 ### Sequence
 This approach maxes one logical core during the poll period, which is 10 seconds.
-When it enters wait, this will drop to near zero.
+When it enters wait, this reduces to near zero.

 The sequence is:

 1. Poll the query queue
 2. If a query arrives, extend the polling period
-3. Repeat (1) and (2) until no queries arrive for the polling period
+3. Repeat (1) and (2) until no queries arrive during the polling period
 4. Enter wait
 5. When a query arrives, repeat from (1)